Medically reviewed by Aimee Paik, MD

 Although high concentrations of hydroquinone are present only in prescribed products, it can be found naturally and in much smaller quantities in a number of different sources.
 You can find hydroquinone in beverages such as coffee, tea, and red wine, for example.
 It also occurs naturally in plant-based foods such as berries, wheat, broccoli, and beans,

 Now that you know how hydroquinone is taking action on—and under—your skin, you’ll want to know how you can lend a hand in the process.
 Although it’s highly effective on its own, whatever hydroquinone product you’re using will need some help from you to be sure it’s applied in the right way.
-Do so by following the specific application instructions provided to you by your dermatologist and as outlined below.
+Do so by following the specific application instructions provided to you by your dermatology provider and as outlined below.

 2. Since you never really know how your skin will react to a new product, it’s always a good idea to perform a patch test in a small area before using it directly on your acne scars.
 Apply a small amount to the back of your hand or wrist and wait about 24 hours.
 If there are no signs of adverse or allergic reactions, it’s likely safe to proceed with the first application on your face.